nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 }
 {% endhighlight %}

-In order for IDFA to be available, please be sure you have included AdSupport.framework.
+In order for IDFA to be available, please be sure you have included `AdSupport.framework`.

 {% protip title="iOS 10 and Ad Tracking Limited" %}
 If ad tracking is limited, the IDFA will be set to "00000000-0000-0000-0000-000000000000" [documentation](https://developer.apple.com/reference/adsupport/asidentifiermanager).
 The alternative approach below allows you to specify a `cid` manually, which avoids this issue.